Art Gallery of Alberta: History

 The museum was established in 1924 as the Edmonton Museum of Arts, with a mandate to promote fine arts, and preserve historical relics from the region.
 The institution was established after Maud Bowman, the museums founding director and president enlisted the support of the Edmonton Art Club, and several other business, and political leaders.

 The museum held its first exhibition in the Palm Room of the Hotel Macdonald, with work on loan from local collections that included members of the Edmonton Art Club in addition to 24 works on loan from the National Gallery of Canada collection.
 Growth of the museum's collection was slowed during the 1930s and 1940s, as a result of the Great Depression and the Second World War.
-During this period, the museum maintained a number of art education classes, as well as exhibiting works on loan from the National Gallery of Canada.
+During this period, the museum maintained a number of art education classes, and exhibited works on loan from the National Gallery of Canada.

-In the first half of the 20th century, the museum occupied various sites including a former Edmonton Public Library building, and the fourth floor of the Civic Block and the Edmonton Motors; building before settling into the former home of Richard Secord in 1952.
-Recognizing that the majority of its collection, and exhibition activities were in the area of fine arts, the institution opted to change its name to the Edmonton Art Gallery in 1956.
+In the first half of the 20th century, the museum occupied various sites, including a former Edmonton Public Library building, and the fourth floor of the Civic Block as well as the Edmonton Motors building before settling into the former home of Richard Secord in 1952.
+Recognizing that the majority of its collection and exhibition activities were in the area of fine arts, the institution opted to change its name to the Edmonton Art Gallery in 1956.

 Efforts to construct a purpose-built facility for the art museum began in 1962, after A. E. Condell bequeathed funds to the museum on behalf of her son, Arthur Blow Condell.
-Designs by architects Donald G. Bittorf, and B. James Wensley were chosen for the building, with the City of Edmonton donating 0.59 acre at Churchill Square for the site of the new building.
-The building was opened in 1969, and was named the "Arthur Blow Condell Memorial Building".
-Further renovations to the building in 1977 saw the creation a new wing, replacing an exterior courtyard.
+Designs by architects Donald G. Bittorf and B. James Wensley were chosen for the building, with the City of Edmonton donating 0.59 acre at Churchill Square for the site of the new building.
+The building was opened in 1969, and was named the Arthur Blow Condell Memorial Building.
+Further renovations to the building in 1977 saw the creation of a new wing, replacing an exterior courtyard.